logo

 Image without caption

-• Step 6: Regenerate if Needed If you adjust any requirements after test generation, you can use Regenerate to produce updated test cases.
+• Step 5: Regenerate if needed If you adjust any requirements after test generation, you can use Regenerate to produce updated test cases.
+Note that if test cases appear incorrect, a simple regeneration can often resolve the issue.

-3. Tips for Testers & Analysts
+Tips for Testers & Analysts

 • Keep requirements clear and concise for better AI interpretation.
-Unlike your company’s team, AI has no domain knowledge about your planned system.
+Unlike your company’s team, AI has no background knowledge about your planned system.
 Therefore, you need to add all the necessary information to fully understand the system.
 This may include additional requirements and explanations.
 Note that AI may not recognise the missing information, but will generate an incomplete test set.
 Extend the requirements even if a tester considers the requirements perfect.

 • Add instructions to Harmony when needed.
 You can add any instructions right after the requirements.
 For example, in some cases, you don’t want domain testing, as other techniques involve the required tests.
 In this case, just write a sentence: Please ignore domain testing.
 In another case, some tests are missing.
 Adding an instruction to add the missing tests, Harmony usually adds the necessary test cases.
 Don’t extend the model for the first time, but instruct Harmony to do an even better job.
 Remember that regeneration is free for you.